 (Continued from Page 1: Self Catering: Explore and Experience Italy!)

-Here are more recommended places to stay around Italy.
-I've stayed and in all of these places and would stay again.
-Here's the top list, from north to south in Italy.
+Here are our highly recommended places to stay around Italy.
+I've stayed and in all of these places and would in any one of them again.

 Torre Barolo, as its name implies, is a 17th century tower, modernized inside to have all the creature comforts.
 It looks down upon Barolo castle.
 You can do so while eating dinner n the summer because there's a terrace on top.
 There are great restaurants withing walking distance, (in Barolo, food is art) and you can go to nearby Barbaresco and drink the regions famous wine in a former church.
 See Wine Tasting in a Church: Barbaresco.
 Lots of stairs, as you might expect, so if you can't deal with them then this isn't the place for you.